 Ingredients

-• ½ cup raw cashews, soaked in water for at least 2 hours
+• ½ cup raw cashews, soaked in hot water for 30 minutes and drained

 • 1 tablespoon Dijon mustard